This post may contain affiliate links. Please read my disclosure.

 Why this recipe works

 - There’s no need to worry about overcooked and dry ribs when you cook them in the sous vide.
-These ribs are cooked in a water bath for up to 36 hours, and they get more tender and juicy as they cook.
+These sous vide beef back ribs ribs are cooked in a water bath for 24-36 hours, and they get more tender and juicy as they cook.

 - This recipe is super simple to make.
 You only need 2 ingredients - beef ribs and seasoning - and it’s pretty hands off in the sous vide.
 You just need to grill the ribs for a few minutes at the end to get that BBQ flavor!